-• From the File menu, choose Open to have the program display the following dialog box...
+From the File menu, choose Open to have the program display the following dialog box...

-- All files with MAT extensions contained in the current drive and directory are displayed in the listing. - To open a MAT file that exists in another drive or directory, click on the displayed on the LOOK IN drop-down list and locate the folder where the file exists.
+All files with MA6 extensions contained in the current drive and directory are displayed in the listing.

+To open a MA6 file that exists in another drive or directory, use the LOOK IN drop-down list and locate the folder where the file exists.
 Once you locate the folder, the file will appear in the listing.
-From the white listing area either select the file that is to be opened and click on the OPEN button, or simply double-click on the respective file.
+From the white listing area, either select the file that is to be opened and click on the OPEN button, or simply double-click on the respective file.